The Friends of Al-Falah (the Hope) Foundation was established in 2002

 A hostel for the disadvantaged youth in Quetta, Pakistan

-The last years of his life Otto Postma OFM had serious worries about the future of Al-Falah, the boys hostel he founded and for the establishment of which he spent his life in Quetta, Pakistan.
+The last years of his life Otto Postma OFM had serious worries about the future of Al-Falah, the boys hostel he founded.
+He spent his life in Quetta, Pakistan, to keep it running.

 Two issues were at stake.
 The funding of the hostel had no regular income base.
-And secondly, who would succeed him as caretaker-mentor-father of the boys living in Al-Falah.
+And second, who would succeed him eventually as caretaker-mentor of the boys living in Al-Falah.

 Trials to have an assistant or someone to become his successor failed.
 A trial to replace him temporarily during his holidays in Holland failed as well.
 In a second attempt Otto initiated a discussion group of (former) Al-Falah students.
 This group formally registered with the government and was established as an local NGO for social action.
 It was called Najat.
 The ultimate aim was to create a legal structure for the future development of Al-Falah.